sdil/graphql-chat/README.md

 - Use [Nuxt Toast](https://github.com/nuxt-community/modules/tree/master/packages/toast) to acknowledge users conveniently.
 - Use [Dayjs](https://github.com/nuxt-community/dayjs-module) (available as Nuxt module) to humanize time (make sure to import `relativeTime` plugin)
 - NuxtJS reads `.env` file automatically.
 If you have a different file name for your dotenv, you'll need to explicitly configure the `nuxt.config.js`
+- In NuxtJS/VueJS, use `this.$router.go()` to refresh the whole page.
+This is useful after user login & require a full page & components reload.
-- [Apollo] Apollo will store user token named `apollo-token` in the browser cookie and will use it to request to GraphQL endpoints
+- **[Apollo]** Apollo will store user token named `apollo-token` in the browser cookie and will use it to request to GraphQL endpoints
-- [Apollo] Apollo by default will set `authorization` HTTP header instead of `Authorization` header to GraphQL endpoint.
+- **[Apollo]** Apollo by default will set `authorization` HTTP header instead of `Authorization` header to GraphQL endpoint.
-- [Apollo] When you need to query GraphQL with variable reactively, you'll need to do it like [this](https://vue-apollo.netlify.app/guide/apollo/queries.html#reactive-parameters) instead of the normal query.
+- **[Apollo]** When you need to query GraphQL with variable reactively, you'll need to do it [this](https://vue-apollo.netlify.app/guide/apollo/queries.html#reactive-parameters) way instead of the normal query.
-- [Firebase]
+- **[Firebase]**

 ### Hasura

 - Remember to add and version control the DB migration

+### API Server

+- **[FastAPI]** FastAPI documentation is not comprehensive.
+Some of the things (eg reading request Auth header) are not documented in the official doc.
+- The maintainer created an excellent base Docker image `tiangolo/uvicorn-gunicorn-fastapi:xxxx` to be used with FastAPI implementation

+## TODO

+- Write Python & Go unittests
+- Use Sentry to track errors
+- Use Google Analytics to analyze users/visitors
+- Use pubsub (eg. Kafka) to do data lake & data collection